top of page

 7. Conclusion

 A student visa for Germany under Section 16f of the Residence Act allows international students from the 9th grade onwards to attend a recognized school in Germany.
 Requirements include an acceptance letter, an international class composition, the consent of a parent or legal guardian, and proof of financial security (e.g., a blocked account or a declaration of commitment).
-Simplified conditions apply to student exchanges, particularly when arranged through AJA organizations (simplified language certificate).
+Simplified conditions apply to student exchanges, particularly when arranged through AJA organizations (simplified language certificates).
 However, a training visa (Section 16a of the Residence Act) is required for vocational schools.

 bottom of page